Multimedia & Website DevelopmentCategory: Prejudged Project & Objective Test

 Objective Test Competencies: Career Awareness Related to Multimedia and Website Industry; Technology Operations and Concepts; Visual Design Concepts; Animation Techniques; Gaming; Digital Audio; Web Technologies; Graphic Design

-- A theme and logo
+- An animated theme and logo that includes music

 - A form for potential members to complete in order to join your chapter